 Under the configuration tab browse to Traffic Management -> SSL -> Certificates

-To install certificate you will need a signed certificate and a private key.
+To install the certificate you will need a signed certificate and a private key.

 To create a CSR and Install SSL Certificate visit this helpful post outlining instructions on how to create your CSR (certificate signing request) and then, install your SSL and intermediate certificates.
 Citrix NetScaler VPX: Create CSR and Install SSL Certificate